SoftwareUdvikling2020/Microservice_Asigment/README.md

 ### MongoDB
 MongoDB is deployed on a digitalocean.
-When the service's is started up in kubernetes or on localhost you can hit the endpoints for
+When the service's is started up in kubernetes or on localhost you can hit the endpoints with ip and these endpoints:

 * the ratings of a particular car
  URI: {ip}/car/1